Syntax Guide

 Object

-Assigns labels to the pipeline.
-Each label value can be a string or an array of strings.
+Specifies labels for the pipeline.
+The value of each label can be a string or an array of strings.
 These labels can be used for subsequent pipeline record filtering and other functions.

-Here is an example workflow: Merge the main branch to release to the pre-release environment, and tag to release to the production environment.
+Here's an example workflow: Merge to main branch deploys to preview environment, tagging deploys to production environment.

 main: